-Removing the old filter
+Removing the old wax filter

-1 Remove the dome from the receiver

-2. Open the filter case and take out one of the filter tools.
+- 1. Remove the dome from the receiver. - Open the wax filter case and take out one of the tools.
+Each tool has a small hook (removal tip) in one end and a new wax filter in the other.

-3. Insert the removal tip into the used filter.

-4. Pull the filter tool straight out.
-It is important to pull straight and not in an angle.
+3. Insert the removal tip into the used wax filter and then pull the tool straight out.
+It is important to pull it straight and not at an angle.

-Inserting the new filter
+Inserting the new wax filter

-1. Insert the other end of the filter tool (the end with the new filter) into the sound outlet.
+1 Insert the other end of 2 the tool into the sound outlet (the end with the replacement filter).

-2. Gently press the new filter straight into the sound outlet until the outer ring is touching the sound outlet
+Gently press the replacement filter straight into the sound outlet until the outer ring is touching the sound outlet

-3. Pull the filter tool straight out.
-Your new filter will remain in place.
+3. Pull the tool straight out Your new wax filter will remain in place.
 Re-attach your dome or a replacement dome.